LlucSF/coral/README.md

 # coral
-Project to emulate the boardgame Coral and develop an invencible AI using different approaches.
+Project to emulate the boardgame Coral and develop an invincible AI using different approaches.